 Kelley Blue Book

 Kelly Blue Book is a commonly used online tool for evaluating the fair market value of your car at the time of the crash.
-You can put in the specific characteristics of your vehicle and obtain numerous replacement vehicle of similar make, model, and criteria like yours in your area.
+You can put in the specific characteristics of your vehicle and obtain numerous replacement vehicles of similar make, model, and criteria like yours in your area.

 This tool is often used to gauge whether or not the figure given you by the insurance company as an offer for your vehicle is fair or not and is also used in negotiations to increase the offer given to you.